 I say “practicing” because we didn’t get very far in the early weeks.
 We only got to the neighbors house most mornings.

 He would hold my hand and we would go together past the driveway and down the sidewalk or across the road.

 He would explore any flowers, rocks, fence, and anything else along the way.
 One morning there was a chicken that got out of the neighbors yard.
 Lil fella thought it was a great day!

 Our morning walks each morning were a great activity to practice hand holding while on walks and get outside.

-I can tell you within a month or so we were able to go on family walks at the end of the day for 2 blocks.
-He even walks the dog (Jack Russel) by himself at the same time.
+I can tell you within a month or so we were able to go on family walks every day for about 2 blocks.
+He even walks the dog ( small Jack Russel ) by himself at the same time.

 Yep, a 1 year old is capable on going on long walks with the family if you give them the chance and use patience.